-The example below shows a 2x2 RGB video level made up of three components, "RED", "GRN", and "BLU".
+Figure 45 shows a 2x2 RGB video level (VID) consisting of three components (RED, GRN, and BLU).

 As a general rule, users control the switching of levels, but component switching is handled automatically by the switching system.
-In the example above, a user could specify a single logical switch, such as VID Input 1 to VID Output 2.
+As shown in Figure 45, a user can specify a single logical switch, such as VID Input 1 to VID Output 2.
 This would result in the control system software taking three physical switches by activating crosspoints (1,2), (3,4), and (5,6).